 Walnut orb-weaver Nuctenea umbratica

 Glossy dark-brown above, fawn at edges, separated by undulating pale line on each side of abdomen.
-Broad and flattened, it hides in cracks in fenceposts or under tree bark by day and spins web at night.
+Broad and distinctively flattened, it hides in cracks in fenceposts or under tree bark by day and spins web at night.
+Body up to 15mm long.

 Wasp spider Argiope bruennichi